2giosangmitom/nightfall.nvim/.github/CONTRIBUTING.md

 ## 📜 Code of Conduct

 This project follows the [Nightfall.nvim Code of Conduct](CODE_OF_CONDUCT.md).
-Please adhere to these standards.
-Report any violations to the maintainer.
+Please adhere to these standards and report any violations to the maintainer.

 ## How Can I Contribute?